farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🔴 **network element id**: must be the id of a PowSyBl network identifiable
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ⚪ **network element name**
 🔴 **instant**
-🔵 **contingency**: mandatory, expect if the instant is preventive.
+🔵 **contingency**: mandatory, except if the instant is preventive.
 Must be the id of a contingency which exists in the CRAC
 ⚪ **operator**
 ⚪ **reliability margin**: default value = 0 MW
 ⚪ **optimized**: default value = false